header

 わたしサムです。

-Whatever comes before は is what we consider "marked". 「わたし」 is what は is marking, so clearly, the topic here is "I", the person who's speaking.
+Again, whatever comes before は gets marked as the topic.
+Here,「わたし」is marked, so clearly, the topic here is "I", the person who's speaking.
 Of course, it doesn't have to just be about people.
 It can be about food, your pet alpaca, or even that dream you had last week about bears dancing to disco music (epic!).
 That’s right, the topic of your sentence can be… anything!
 Let's see another example.

 1.2